goodrain553/goodrain553.github.io/_posts/2024-12-23-howRobosuite.md

 ## Overview
 <div style="text-align: justify; text-justify: inter-word;">

-Robosuite is a quite famous simulation environment for embodied AI.
-Many works are done based on it like robomimic, mimicgen etc.
+Robosuite is a highly renowned simulation environment for embodied AI.
+Numerous projects have been developed based on it, such as Robomimic and MimicGen.

-Recently, I have been trying to learn more about it because I find it suitable for my project.
-Before robosuite, I also take  attempts to other simulators/enviroments like Sapien, omnigibson...
+Recently, I have been delving deeper into Robosuite because I find it well-suited for my project.
+Prior to exploring Robosuite, I had also experimented with other simulators and environments, like Sapien and OmniGibson.

-Every time I begin to get familiar with a new simulator, it is really troublesome and frustrated.
-So I write this blog to note some findings or tricks when learning it.
+Each time I start to familiarize myself with a new simulator, the process can be quite challenging and frustrating.
+Therefore, I am writing this blog to document some useful findings and tips that I discover along the way

 </div>